-Clarify the Human Trafficking Victim-Caseworker Privilege
+Clarify Provisions of the Human Trafficking Victim-Caseworker Privilege AB1735 (Bauer-Kahan) Fact Sheet

-BACKGROUND & GOALS
+BACKGROUND

-A.B.
-22 was signed into law in 2005, creating the human trafficking victim-caseworker privilege (California Evidence Code §§ 1038 et seq.).
+In 2005, AB 22 was enacted and established the human trafficking victim-caseworker privilege (California Evidence Code §§ 1038 et seq.).
 The privilege is designed to benefit survivors by establishing a qualified privilege that ensures information exchanged between a survivor and their caseworker is protected from disclosure to third parties or the court, absent the survivor's informed consent, a court ruling compelling disclosure, or certain circumstances unique to criminal proceedings.
 See § 1038.1.